juliokscesar/griffinLog/README.md

-﻿# jksc Logging Lib - A Simple Logging Library for C/C++ jksc Logging Lib is a simple logging library just to include the basics of logging info to a file, what you could simply do with no library, but jksc helps by having no need to write every single time.
+﻿# jkscLog - A Simple Logging Library for C/C++
+jkscLog is a simple logging library just to include the basics of logging info to a file, what you could simply do with no library, but jksc helps by having no need to write every single time.

 ## Attention
-jsksc Logging Lib literally only includes the basics - Initiating, Writing (Info, Debug, Warning, Critical) and Finishing (and a function to get the datetime).
+jkscLog literally only includes the basics - Initiating, Writing (Info, Debug, Warning, Critical, Fatal) and Finishing (and a function to get the datetime).

 ## Getting Started
-To use the jksc Logging Lib, you only need to clone the repository or download the needed files for your programming language. **THIS IS NOT AN ADVANCED LIBRARY, ONLY SOMETHING I WROTE TO USE ON PERSONAL PROJECTS**.
+To use jkscLib, you only need to clone the repository or download the needed files for your programming language. **THIS IS NOT AN ADVANCED LIBRARY, ONLY SOMETHING I WROTE TO USE ON PERSONAL PROJECTS**.
-Clone the repository with `git clone https://github.com/juliokscesar/jkscLogLib.git`
+Clone the repository with `git clone https://github.com/juliokscesar/jkscLog.git`

 ### Requirements
 #### C